Master Degrees in Risk Management in New York City

 As a result, some of the common courses include:

 - Business Continuity Management

 Remember that each program has a unique design and courses usually have different names from school to school.
 Therefore, your specific curriculum may vary from those listed above.

-Depending on the unique design of each program, the specific graduation requirements will vary.
-For instance, programs range from 30 to 48 credits, and usually take full-time students anywhere from 1 to 2 years to earn their degree.
+Depending on the unique design of each program, the specific graduation requirements may vary.
+For instance, programs range from 30 to 48 credits, and usually take full time students anywhere from 1 to 2 years to earn their degree program.

 Many programs offer evening or part-time programs to accommodate students who are unable to attend class on a full-time basis.
 These programs usually take longer to earn, but may provide more flexibility.

 Other requirements usually include all required courses and electives, as well as a capstone or thesis project.

 Usually, this is a written assignment that may include some type of oral presentation and requires you to apply the theories and concepts you’ve studied in all of your classes leading up to your final semester.